Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Main Results

 \begin{theorem} Let $\by^{(\tau)}, \hat{\bbeta}^{(\tau)}$, and $f(\cdot, \hat{\bbeta}^{(\tau)})$ be defined as above, and $\alpha \in (0,1]$, then the following limits hold

-where \eqref{eq:Y_limit} corresponds to \emph{classical} kernel ridge regression with amplified regularization parameter $\frac{\lambda}{\alpha}$, and we let $\hat{\bgamma}^{(\infty)}$ denote the kernel ridge regression parameter associated with this solution.
+where \eqref{eq:Y_limit} corresponds to \emph{classical} kernel ridge regression with amplified regularization parameter $\frac{\lambda}{\alpha}$, and we let $\hat{\bgamma}^{(\infty)}$ denote the kernel ridge regression parameter associated with solving another kernel ridge regression on the targets $\by^{(\infty)}$ with regularization parameter $\lambda$.
 Furthermore, the convergence $\lim_{\tau \to \infty} \by^{(\tau)}$ is of linear rate. \end{theorem}

-Thus, not only are we able to calculate the predictions of a finite set of distillation steps based on the initial fit, we are also able to calculate the predictions of an infinite amount of steps.

 If $\alpha > 0$, then by \eqref{eq:kernel_with_SVD} and Theorem \ref{thm:kernel_limit}, we have that $\by^{(\infty)} = \sum_{j=1}^p \bv_j \frac{d_j}{d_j + \frac{\lambda}{\alpha}} \bv_j^\trans \by$ and we shrink the eigenvectors with smallest eigenvalues, corresponding to the directions with least variance, the most.
-Furthermore, if $\alpha > 0$ the limiting solution is a non-zero kernel ridge regression with regularization parameter $\frac{\lambda}{\alpha} \geq \lambda$, causing the eigenvectors associated with the smallest eigenvalues to shrink even more than in the original solution.
+Furthermore, if $\alpha > 0$ the limiting solution is a non-zero kernel ridge regression with regularization parameter $\lambda/\alpha \geq \lambda$, causing the eigenvectors associated with the smallest eigenvalues to shrink even more than in the original solution.